roadrunner-server/roadrunner-docs/docs/en/plugins/config.md

 # ... other config values
 ```

+> **Warning**
+> Version numbers are strings, not numbers.
+For example, `version: "3"` is correct, but `version: 3` is not.

-## Compatibility matrix
+### Compatibility matrix

-⚠️ Keep in mind that the `yaml` configuration version is not the same as the RR version.
-They have independent versions.
+The compatibility matrix provides information about the supported configuration versions for different RoadRunner
+versions.

 | RR version     | Configuration version                                                          |
 |----------------|--------------------------------------------------------------------------------|